11th Grade Checklist

 11th Grade Checklist: Spring – 5 months

 Always stay focused on maintaining high grades.
 Adjust your study routine as needed, to give yourself more time to focus on strengthening areas of struggle.
-Check out our 3 Secrets to Getting and Keeping a Top GPA for more tips and tricks.

-2. Create a College List
+2. Create a college list

 Meet with your school guidance counselor to discuss your college list and college applications.
 Make sure to get plenty of one-on-one time with your guidance counselor, because you will almost definitely need a letter of recommendation, and the better he or she knows you, the stronger the letter will be.